piopon/smart-words/backend/README.md

 * **service-word**: backend service for handling word and dictionary files for different games and/or modes.
 It's responsible for handling CRUD operations on dictionaries: adding new word to a specified dictionary JSON file, reading dictionary JSON files, editing and removing an existing word in a dictionary.
-This service has built-in dictionary files which user can edit, read or delete, but any new file is saved in a separate JSON file to separate the built-in words from user created ones.
+This service has built-in dictionary files which user can edit, read or delete, but any new file is saved in a separate JSON file to separate the built-in words from user created ones.<br>
 More detailed information about dictionary file naming convention is available [HERE](service-word/src/main/resources/README.md).